-We know the teachers or leaders of these systems as Shaman.
-They are the pioneers of the unknown.
-They are developers of tools for both spiritual practices and scientific inquiry.
+The teachers or leaders of these systems are known as Shaman.
+They are the pioneers of the unknown and developers of tools for spiritual practices and scientific inquiry.

-The knowledge within this ancient systems includes healing practices for mind, body, and spirit.
-For instance, you can trace the roots of modern medicines and psychology back to the ancient ideas within Shamanism.
+The knowledge within these ancient systems includes healing practices for mind, body, and spirit.
+For instance, you can trace the roots of modern medicines and psychology back to Shamanism’s ancient ideas.

-Another key point is that you can find similar traditions around the globe.
-Even though they live in different climates, they engaged in the same research of consciousness.
+Another critical point is that you can find similar traditions around the globe.
+Even though they live in different climates, they engaged in the same consciousness research.

 What is The Shamanic Journey?

-This is the core spiritual process for many indigenous cultures.
+This mental process is the core spiritual practice of many indigenous cultures.
 Shamanism revolves around inner work.
 As mentioned above, this method opens a doorway to a heightened state of awareness.
-Michael Harner calls “The Shamanic State of Consciousness” (SSC).
+Michael Harner (2) calls it “The Shamanic State of Consciousness” (SSC).

 Mr. Harner’s research shows that when in this state, brainwaves are the theta-wave are around 4 to 7Hz.
-This differs in significant ways from other states of waking, sleeping, and dreaming.
+These measurements are significantly different from the default states of consciousness, waking, sleeping, and dreaming.
 And it also different from the measurable brainwave patterns of transcendental consciousness.

 The Shamanic State of Consciousness

 The easiest way is with a rhythm track recorded specifically for the Shamanic Journey.
 Many use drums, rattles, or singing bowls.
-This vibration will open the doorway to SSC, enabling full control over the process in both depth and duration.
-This has advantages over drug-induced altered states.
-Shamans are the magical athletes according to Michael Harner.
+Vibration opens the doorway to SSC, enabling full control over the process in the trance’s depth and duration.
+Using sound to journey has advantages over drug-induced altered states.
+This process is magical.
+Shamans are magical athletes of the spirit world, according to Michael Harner.

 There are disadvantages to using drugs (Peyote, Ayahuasca, etc.) to induce the state.
 The potency of the drug controls the depth and length of your session.
-This takes away your control.
+The use of psychotropic additives takes away your control.
 Some ancient traditions use a mixture of drugs and sound.
 This approach is only for the experienced spiritual traveler.

-A safer way to journey is with the use of an audio drum track.
+A safer way to journey is using an audio drum track.
 Some also include a talk-track with guided imagery.
-This allows you to build your own routine.
-There are many books that also contain these resources.
+A drum track allows you to build a routine of your own.
+Many books also contain these resources.

 Why Rebrand the Shamanic Journey?

 You Rebrand or change the name of something to make it more acceptable.
 And, this makes it more marketable.
 So, rebranding the process is a marketing tactic.
 You can then sell the soundtrack of the learning process.
-You can change the focus and the length of your product to fit the market.
+You can change your product to fit the market.

-Shamanism is a threat to the customer base of Western religion.
-So, the followers of Western religion could not use this process because it points to Shamanism as the source.
-But if they rebrand or rename the process, then they can sell it as guided meditation or creative visualization.
+Shamanism is a threat to Western religion’s customer base (3).
+So, Western religious followers could not use this process because it points to Shamanism as the source.
+But if they rebrand or rename the process, they can sell it as guided meditation or creative visualization.

-When you use generic terms for the process, then you can market it to different buyers.
-It becomes acceptable to those that also believe in some form of Western religion.
-This is a way to disguise the origin.
+When you use generic terms for the process, you can market it to different buyers.
+It becomes acceptable to those who also believe in Western religion, which is a way to disguise the origin.

 They don’t call the rebranding this process theft.
-They prefer to see it as the appropriation of knowledge.
+These regions prefer to see it as the appropriation of knowledge.
 After all, that is how they built their religions in the first place.
 Rebranding enables people to use the process while demonizing the source.
 That’s right.
-Western religion demonizes those cultures that pioneered and safeguarded the processes.
+Western religion demonizes those cultures that pioneered and safeguarded the methods.

 History shows us that this strategy works well.
-The Abrahamic of religions Judaism, Christianity, and Islam are the result of rebranding.
+The Abrahamic of religions, Judaism, Christianity, and Islam, result from rebranding earlier systems.
 They are a combination of Egyptian, Babylonian, Persian, and Assyrian mystery religions.
-So, assimilating the Shamanic process is one of the latest additions to their list of products.
+So, assimilating the Shamanic process is one of the latest additions to their product list.

 Guided meditation is just another term for the Shamanic Journey.
 If it makes you feel more comfortable to call it something else, that’s your choice.
-But, you need to give credit to the pagan ancestors that refined the processes and safeguarded them for future generations.
+We should give credit to the pagan ancestors that refined the processes and safeguarded them for future generations.